ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

     make CONFIG=jtagRocketConfig TOP=TopWithDTM MODEL=TestHarnessWithDTM

-In this example, this will use the config that you previously specified, as well as set the other parameters that are needed to satisfy the build system.
+In this example, the simulation will use the config that you previously specified, as well as set the other parameters that are needed to satisfy the build system.
 After that point, you should have a JTAG enabled simulator that you can attach to using OpenOCD and GDB!